*This post about how to apply Radical Candor in a crisis was originally written at…

 To help you be more persuasive, and to teach the “deciders” on your team to be more persuasive, the rest of this section will cover, briefly, Aristotle’s elements of rhetoric — pathos, logos, and ethos, which I’ll translate loosely as emotion, logic, and credibility.

-Emotion: The listener’s emotions, not the speaker’s
+Emotion: The listener’s emotions, not the speaker’s when trying to persuade

 You might have a strong emotional connection to a decision.
 It might be that you see it leading to a change that is likely to help a large group of people.
 But if you fail to take into account your listener’s emotions, too, you won’t be persuasive.